-The nth root is a fundamental concept in mathematics that represents a number which, when raised to a specific power (“the n”), results in the original number.
-For example, if you’ve got a number x, and the nth root is y, then:
+The nth root is a fundamental concept in mathematics that unlocks the hidden connections between numbers.
+It represents a number which, when raised to a specific power (the “n“), produces the original number.
+For example, given a number x and its nth root y:

 y^n = x